Antartica

 2. South Shetland Islands

 This volcanic archipelago off the coast of Antarctica provides an ideal setting for spotting diverse marine life, including whales, orcas, and sea birds.
 The islands are also rich in history, with remnants of old whaling stations and research bases that date back to the early 20th century.
+They serve as a crucial gateway for most Antarctic expeditions departing from South America.

 3. Mount Erebus